Next: , Previous: , Up: Invoking DIRMNGR [Contents][Index]

 --ldapserverlist-file file

-Read the list of LDAP servers to consult for CRLs and certificates from file instead of the default per-user ldap server list file.
+Read the list of LDAP servers to consult for CRLs and X.509 certificates from file instead of the default per-user ldap server list file.
 The default value for file is dirmngr_ldapservers.conf.

 This server list file contains one LDAP server per line in the format